Chamomile (Matricaria recutita)

 Chamomile is a fast growing annual with two main varieties, Lawn and the more common, German Chamomile.

-Chamomile has a mild and slightly flowery flavor.
+Chamomile has a mild and slightly flowery flavour.
 Lawn Chamomile gives a slightly bitter taste; therefore German Chamomile is preferred in teas, salads and sweet dishes.

 Chamomile grows best in well-drained soil in a sunny position.
 The lawn variety can be used in large patches, without the need to mow!